Free consultation 402-431-9000

 Attorney & Partner At Knowles Law Firm

 Injuries from accidents can disrupt every aspect of life, from work responsibilities to family obligations.
-Personal injury cases require legal action to recover compensation for medical bills, lost income, and other damages resulting from another party’s negligence.
+As a Bellevue personal injury attorney, we handle cases that require legal action to recover compensation for medical bills, lost income, and other damages resulting from another party’s negligence.

 What Damages Can You Recover in a Personal Injury Case?